athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Ranger.md

 ## Unimpeded JourneyLevel 11

-You move quickly through obstacles, whether they’re tumbled stone or tangled undergrowth.
+You move quickly through obstacles, whether they're tumbled stone or tangled undergrowth.
 You can ignore the effects of difficult terrain.
 As normal for ignoring difficult terrain, this also lets you treat the hindrances of greater difficult terrain as those of difficult terrain.

 ## Martial Weapon MasteryLevel 13